ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Observations

 \subsubsection{Optical Imaging}

 In searches for extragalactic fast transients, the primary false positives are stellar flares in the Milky Way \citep{Kulkarni2006,Rau2008,Berger2013,Ho2018}.
 At optical frequencies, stellar flares can be distinguished from afterglow emission by color.
 At peak, stellar flares have typical blackbody temperatures of $\sim 10,000\,$K \citep{Kowalski2013}, so optical filters will be on the Rayleigh-Jeans tail and colors will obey $f_\nu \propto \nu^{+2}$ ($g-r=-0.17\,$mag).
-By contrast, in optical bands synchrotron emission obeys $f_\nu \propto \nu^{-0.7}$ or steeper \citep{Sari1998}, corresponding to $g-r \gtrsim 0.24\,$mag (even without extinction).
+By contrast, in optical bands synchrotron emission will obey $g-r>0$.
+For example, a spectral index of $f_\nu \propto \nu^{-0.7}$ \citep{Sari1998} corresponds to $g-r=0.24\,$mag.

 To measure the color of AT\,2020blt, we triggered target-of-opportunity (ToO) programs on the IO:O imager of the Liverpool Telescope\footnote{PI: D. Perley} (LT; \citealt{Steele2004}) and with the Spectral Energy Distribution Machine\footnote{PI: A. Ho} (SEDM; \citealt{Blagorodnova2018,Rigault2019}) on the automated 60-inch telescope at Palomar Observatory (P60; \citealt{Cenko2006}).
 LT image reduction was provided by the basic IO:O pipeline.
 P60 and LT image subtraction was performed following \citet{Fremling2016}, using PS1 images for $griz$ and SDSS for $u$-band.

-LT $griz$ observations on Jan 29.17 and P60 $gri$ observations 3 hours later confirmed that AT\,2020blt had red colors.
-Furthermore, forced photometry \citep{Yao2019} on P48 images revealed two $g$-band detections that were below the 5-$\sigma$ threshold of the nominal ZTF pipeline, which give $g-r=0.79\pm0.16\,$mag.
+LT $griz$ observations on Jan 29.17 and P60 $gri$ observations 2 hours later confirmed that AT\,2020blt had red colors.
+Furthermore, forced photometry \citep{Yao2019} on P48 images revealed two $g$-band detections that were below the 5-$\sigma$ threshold of the nominal ZTF pipeline, which give $g-r=0.77\pm0.16\,$mag.
 Photometry was corrected for Milky Way extinction following \citet{Schlafly2011} with $E(B-V)=A_V/R_V=0.034\,$mag, using $R_V=3.1$ and a \citet{Fitzpatrick1999} extinction law.
 The full light curve of AT\,2020blt is shown in the left panel of Figure~\ref{fig:data}, and the photometry is listed in Table~\ref{tab:obs}.